jamesbmoran/Snake-in-C/README.md

 # Snake-in-C
-Just making my favorite simple to practise C and using github
+Just making my favorite simple game to practise C and using github